MithrilJS/mithril.js/docs/request.md

 Many server-side frameworks provide a view engine that interpolates database data into a template before serving HTML (on page load or via AJAX) and then employ jQuery to handle user interactions.

-By contrast, Mithril is framework designed for thick client applications, which typically download templates and data separately and combine them in the browser via Javascript.
+By contrast, Mithril is framework designed for thick client applications, which typically download templates and data separately and combine them in the browser via JavaScript.
 Doing the templating heavy-lifting in the browser can bring benefits like reducing operational costs by freeing server resources.
 Separating templates from data also allow template code to be cached more effectively and enables better code reusability across different types of clients (e.g. desktop, mobile).
 Another benefit is that Mithril enables a [retained mode](https://en.wikipedia.org/wiki/Retained_mode) UI development paradigm, which greatly simplifies development and maintenance of complex user interactions.

 By default, `m.request` expects response data to be in JSON format.
 In a typical Mithril application, that JSON data is then usually consumed by a view.